 Correctional facilities generate information that can be used to support inmates' transitions back to the community through collaborations with community providers.
 Assessment information and pre-release service utilization information can assist community-based providers with continuity of care.
 Information on expected release dates helps discharge planners and community providers prioritize and coordinate on care plans.
-Transition plans may be co-developed by corrections and community providers but, at minimum, transition plans should be provided to community-based providers.
+Transition plans may be co-developed by corrections and community providers.
 Finally, information on criminal charges, including violent crimes, and disciplinary infractions can be used to both support program referrals (e.g. to determine eligibility) and to alert community-based providers so they have a more complete understanding of the client.